The Ultimate Guide To Golf In Iceland

 Photo from Brilliant 10-Hour West Iceland Sightseeing Tour with Golfing from Reykjavik

-Iceland now holds the world record for having the highest number of golf courses per capita, boasting a total of 65 courses as of 2021 for a population of around 346,769.
+Iceland now holds the world record for having the highest number of golf courses per capita.
+In 2021 alone, Iceland had a total of 65 courses for a population of around 346,769.

-While golf may have been considered a sport for the affluent in the past, Iceland's golfing culture has evolved to become more accessible and inclusive to all.
+While golf may have been considered a sport for the affluent in the past, it has now become more accessible and inclusive.
+Iceland's golfing culture has evolved to welcome a wider range of people, making the sport even more available across the country.

-Many golf courses now offer affordable green fees and welcome players of diverse backgrounds and skill levels.
+Today, many golf courses in Iceland offer affordable green fees.
+They are open to players of diverse backgrounds and skill levels.

 What is Golf?

-Golf is a popular contemporary sport where players use different types of clubs to hit balls into a series of holes in the ground, the goal being to put the balls into the holes with the fewest strokes possible.
+Golf is a popular modern sport in which players use various clubs to hit balls into a series of holes in the ground.
+The goal is to get the balls into the holes with the fewest strokes possible.

 The large area of land where golf is played is called a golf course.
-It features a series of holes, each consisting of a tee box, a fairway, the rough and other natural or artificial hazards, and the putting green.
+It consists of holes, fairways, rough, other natural or artificial hazards like bunkers, and the putting green.

-Golf courses range from 100 to 300 acres, covered in well-manicured grass.
-But certain areas within the course, known as "rough," have tall and unmaintained grass.
+Golf courses typically span 100 to 300 acres, covered in well-manicured grass.
+But certain sections within the course, known as "rough," have tall and unmaintained grass.
 These areas can be challenging for players to navigate and achieve a good shot.

 Hollowed-out pits called bunkers are also added to the course to add excitement and difficulty to the game.
 Additionally, golf courses may feature pathways designed for golf carts to make navigation around the course easier.

-Golf courses are also often built around natural bodies of water, such as ponds or lakes, which adds to the beauty and overall aesthetic of the place.
+Golf courses are also often built around natural bodies of water, such as ponds or lakes.
+It adds to the beauty and overall aesthetic of the place.

 History of Golf

-The origin of golf is widely debated, but it's generally accepted that the modern-day version of the game started on the eastern coast of Scotland during the middle ages.
+The origin of golf is widely debated.
+However, it's generally accepted that the modern-day version of the game started on the eastern coast of Scotland during the Middle Ages.

-The Scotts would play a game of hitting a pebble with a club or a bent stick over the sand and across many tracks.
+The Scotts played a game of hitting a pebble with a club or a bent stick.
+They would let the pebble roll over the sand and across many tracks.

-In 1744, the game was officially recognized as a sport, and a few years later, the first 18-hole course was built in St. Andrews, Scotland, the "home of golf."
+Finally, in 1744, the game was officially recognized as a sport.
+A few years later, the first 18-hole course was built in St. Andrews, Scotland, the "home of golf."

 Origin of Golf in Iceland

-Being the only golf club in Iceland during that time, it was initially named Golf Club Iceland but the name was eventually changed to Reykjavik Golf Club when other golf clubs emerged, such as the Akureyri Golf Club in 1935 and the Westman Islands Golf Club in 1938.
+Being the only golf club in Iceland during that time, it was initially named Golf Club Iceland.
+However, the name was eventually changed to Reykjavik Golf Club when other golf clubs emerged, such as the Akureyri Golf Club in 1935 and the Westman Islands Golf Club in 1938.

-The Reykjavik Golf Club remains operational to this day and boasts two golf courses that have hosted several major European and Scandinavian tournaments and events over the years.
+The Reykjavik Golf Club remains operational to this day.
+It boasts two golf courses that have hosted several major European and Scandinavian tournaments and events over the years.

 Golfing in Iceland Today